stripe/stripe-node/examples/snippets/README.md

 ## Setup

-1. From the stripe-node root folder, run `yarn build` to build the modules.
+1. From the stripe-node root folder, run `yarn build` or `yarn build-dev` to build the modules. `yarn build-dev` produces source maps for each of the SDK .ts files.
+This is optional but very useful when troubleshooting SDK behavior.
 2. Then, from this snippets folder, run `yarn` to install node dependencies for the example snippets.
 This will reference the local Stripe SDK modules created in step 1.

 If on step 2 you see an error `Error: unsure how to copy this: /Users/jar/stripe/sdks/node/.git/fsmonitor--daemon.ipc`: run `rm /path/to/node/sdk/.git/fsmonitor--daemon.ipc && yarn` This file is used by a file monitor built into git.
 Removing it temporarily does not seem to affect its operation, and this one liner will let `yarn` succeed.

-Note that if you modify the stripe-node code, you must delete your snippets `node_modules` folder and rerun these steps.
+Note that if you modify the stripe-node code, rerun step 1 and then run `yarn upgrade stripe` from this folder to pull in the new built package.

 ## Running an example